redhat-cip/dci-openstack-agent/README.md

 ### Create the `remoteci`

-What DCI calls the `remoteci` is actually your platform and its jumpbox.
+What DCI calls the `remoteci` is your platform and its jumpbox.
 It has a name and a secret key that will be used to authenticate itself.

 Only the admins of the team can create the remoteci [on our interface](http://www.distributed-ci.io).